markmoxon/elite-a-source-code-bbc-micro/sources/original_sources/README.md

 # Original source files for Elite-A

-This folder contains a selection of Angus Duggan's [original source files for Elite-A](original_sources/sources).
-They are VIEW-compatible text files (Angus used Acornsoft's VIEW word processor as his IDE).
+This folder contains a selection of Angus Duggan's original source files for Elite-A (see the [original_source_files](original_source_files) folder).
+They are VIEW-compatible text files, as Angus used Acornsoft's VIEW word processor as his IDE.

 # Building Elite-A from the original sources